michael-fares-lrn/custom-questions-skeleton-tutorial/demos/custom-feature-skeleton/README.md

 yarn dev
 ```
 * Bundle the production ready code of your custom question.
-Once your custom question is ready, run this script and host the resulant `question.js`, `scorer.js`, `question.css` and `authoring_custom_layout.html` files on your server.
+Once your custom question is ready, run this script and host the resulant `feature.js`, `feature.css` and `authoring_custom_layout.html` files on your server.

 The paths to these files can be easily managed and aliased via the custom questions module on our self-service site, console.learnosity.com: